The Education Department at Antioch University Los Angeles (AULA) offers several professional credentials and two graduate degrees.

 Permission to take courses in a department other than Education must be approved by the Department Chair.

 Upon successful completion of the Capstone, a Capstone Completion Form is signed by the presiding faculty, with the exception that if one of the faculty members participating in the Capstone is not Core Faculty, the Department Chair will issue a signature of affirmation by proxy.
 The presiding faculty will file this form with the Registrar on behalf of the student.
-If after consultation with one another, faculty presiding over the Capstone Experience decide that they cannot evaluate a student’s performance as passing, the student is informed of the decision, as well as the student’s advisor and Department Chair (if not present).
+If after consultation with one another, faculty presiding over the Capstone Experience decide that they cannot evaluate a student’s performance as passing, the student is informed of the decision, as well as the student’s adviser and Department Chair (if not present).
 The student is then provided a detailed written evaluation of the Capstone, with constructive feedback, within two weeks time from when the Capstone Experience is held.
-Students who do not initially pass the Capstone should consult with their advisor about the evaluation.
+Students who do not initially pass the Capstone should consult with their adviser about the evaluation.
 Only one Capstone Experience can be held per quarter, with exception made by the Department Chair.

 Students who attempt to pass the Capstone Experience during a quarter in which they no longer are required to take coursework must register for Thesis Completion and arrange with the Registrar’s Office for the payment of any associated fees.